bureau14/qdb-api-java/README.md

 </profile>
 ```

+Please adjust your artifact version accordingly by appending the appropriate `-SNAPSHOT` qualifier as documented at [the official Maven documentation](https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN401).

 ### Documentation

 For more information on how to use this API, please refer to the [official documentation](http://doc.quasardb.net/master/api/java.html) at doc.quasardb.net.